kagenocookie/ReachForGodot/README.md

 - look into potential GUI support

 ## Known issues
-- mesh textures don't show up - waiting for Godot to fix DDS support for incomplete mipmaps; there are open pull requests that will likely fix it
 - no MPLY format mesh support yet (meaning DD2 levels are mostly empty aside from the occasional simple mesh) - waiting for RE Mesh Editor
+- DDS textures don't import - waiting for Godot to fix DDS support for incomplete mipmaps; there are open pull requests that will likely fix it
+- meshes are untextured because of complications with exporting them from blender
 - some meshes fail to import on RE Mesh Editor's side (AttributeError: 'NoneType' object has no attribute 'count' -- when reMesh.skeletonHeader.remapCount != reMesh.boneBoundingBoxHeader.count)
 - some PFBs with `via.GameObjectRef` fields might not export correctly by default, as they rely on some arcane propertyId values that don't seem to have any direct correlation with RSZ or class data; some cases can be automated fairly accurately, but otherwise need to be manually reversed out of existing pfbs and defined in `addons/ReachForGodot/game_configs/{game}/pfb_ref_props.json` files.
 Feel free to make a PR adding more of these entries as you come across them
 - the first time you save any large scenes after opening the project takes a hot minute when there's a lot of files.
 This is probably a Godot thing.